yens5757/yens5757.github.io/content/project/driver-tracker/index.md

   - HTML & CSS
 ---

-A full stack website with CRUD APIs endpoints and MongoDB database.
+A full stack website with RESTful APIs endpoints and MongoDB database.
 Used Socket.io for real-time, bidirectional communication between frontend and backend.
 Integrated third-party APIs, including Google Translate and generative AI, to enhance functionality.

 <!--more-->